sl4m/vm/README.md

 ### Vagrantfile

   * Copy `Vagrantfile.example` as `Vagrantfile` or create your own.
-  * Uncomment recipes that you want installed.
+  * Configure and uncomment recipes that you want cooked.

 ### One click install command